wp-plugins/wpf-woocommerce/README.txt

 == Changelog ==

 = 0.2.2 =
-* Fix: Corrected customer_id error when moving between test nad live mode.
+* Fix: Corrected customer_id error when moving between test and live mode.
 * Feature: Added "IN TEST MODE" to order notes when making test purchase.

 = 0.2.1 =